ASEAN-China Free Trade Area

 EENI - Business School.

 Sub-subject: Free Trade Area between China and the ASEAN.
+Syllabus:

-- China Free Trade Area (ACFTA)
+- Introduction to the Association of South-East Asian Nations-China Free Trade Area (ACFTA)

-- International Trade ASEAN countries - China.
+- International Trade ASEAN countries-China.

 - Origin of Goods.

-- The China-ASEAN Center
+- China-ASEAN Centre

 - Institutional Cooperation